 We believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any pupil in distress and are confident about applying the processes toavert and alleviate any such problems.

-Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.
+Safeguarding is about ensuring that everyone is safe from harm, safe from bullying, safe from people who could abuse, safe from discrimination or harassment and that we all feel safe in our environment.

-Date Valley School has adopted policies, in line with recommendations from London Child Protection Procedures and Practice Guidance and Guidance from the London Borough of Merton Safeguarding Team.
-Safeguarding, Child Protection and Safer Recruitment policies are available to be viewed on the school website.
+Date Valley School has adopted policies, in line with recommendations from London Child Protection Procedures and Practice Guidance and Guidance from the London Borough of Merton Children Safeguarding Board.

 In the best interest of all our pupils, as well as ensuring that we comply with our legal duties, all teachers including support staff undergo checks in line with Safer Recruitment legislation.
 All share a responsibility and are asked to report any causes for concern to a Safeguarding Officer.

-Talking helps and if the Senior Leadership Team agree there is a problem, they will inform the school’s Child Protection officer – who will work together with staff, pupils and parents to address the problems and ensure everyone is safe, alongside maintaining supporting documents of events.On very rare occasions, concern about a pupil may mean that there is a duty to consult other agencies even before we contact parents/guardians.
-The procedures we follow have been laiddown by The London Safeguarding Children Partnershipand The Merton Safeguarding Children PartnershipLondon Borough of Merton Safeguarding Team and are detailed in the Safeguarding and Child Protection policies.
+Talking helps and the Designated Safeguarding Lead will work together with staff, pupils,and parents to address problems and ensure everyone is safe, alongside maintaining supporting documents of events.On very rare occasions, concern about a pupil may mean that there is a duty to consult other agencies even before we contact parents/guardians.
+The procedures we follow have been laiddown by The London Safeguarding Children Partnershipand The Merton Safeguarding Children PartnershipLondon Borough of Merton Children Safeguarding Children Partnership Board.
+These procedures are detailed in the Safeguarding and Child Protection policies.

 At Date Valley School our overriding concern is that all our young people feel safe and also express tolerance towards all cultures and religions even when personal views may be different.
 We do not condone political, religious or cultural extremism in any form, believing it to run contrary to our school values and ethos.

 We have a duty of care to ensure that all in our community are protected from any dangers of being potentially or actually radicalised.

 Date Valley School fully endorses the Prevent strategy that:“Schools can help to protect children from extremist and violent views in the same ways that they help to safeguard pupils from drugs, gang violence or alcohol.
 Their purpose must be to protect pupils from harm and to ensure that they are taught in a way that is consistent with the law and our values”